RHIT-CSSE/csse332/labs/lab01/index.md

 ```

 For practical purposes, anytime a user wants to allocate `s` bytes, we must
-align those bytes to the closes multiple of `ALIGNMENT` bytes by using the
+align those bytes to the closest multiple of `ALIGNMENT` bytes by using the
 `ALIGN` macro as follows:
 ```c
 unsigned size_to_allocate = ALIGN(s);